michalgrochowski/to-do/README.md

 - Minor layout fixes (someday).

 v1.31
-- Fixes a bug where saving the list with different items overwrites previous keys.
+- Fixed a bug where saving the list with different items overwrites previous keys.

 v1.3
 - Added saving your to-do items to the localStorage by clicking 'Zapisz" button,